dubniczky/Password-Cracker/README.md

 #### 2. Attempt: *implementing kernel events*

 The kernel events have been synchronous so far, which is a waste of a small amount of time.
-To combat this, I implemented a double-buffering-like method, which works the following way:
+To combat this, I implemented a **double-buffering**-like workflow, which works the following way:

 1. Read the first segment file into the first buffer.
 2. Copy first buffer to gpu and start hashing async.